melodious-chat/melodious/protocol.md

 Sent by client: Logs the client in.

-Sent by server: Indicates a login (online) event.
+Sent by server: Indicates a login (online) event (no "pass" field sent).

 If user with username `name` does not exist or SHA256 hash/checksum `hash` is invalid, server MUST send a `fatal` message.